SuperOffice/language-tools/packages/vscode/README.md

 # superoffice-vscode README

-This extension is created to help working with crmscript v2 in superoffice.
+This extension is created to help working with Typescript for SuperOffice.

 ## Features